-Amazon is one of the most successful ecommerce platforms connecting sellers and buyers all over the world.
-According to a survey, 89% of buyers say they are willing to buy products from Amazon more than any other ecommerce site.
-With this, it is clear that the platform can help your business reach millions of customers who are actually willing to buy your product.
+Amazon is one of the most successful ecommerce platforms, connecting sellers and buyers worldwide.
+According to a survey, 87% of buyers say they are willing to buy products from Amazon more than any other ecommerce site.
+With this, it is clear that the Amazon marketplace can help your business reach millions of customers willing to buy your product.

-In this article, we will consider a few things you need to have ticked on your list before you create your Amazon seller account.
-We will then dive into a simple step-by-step guide to help you set up your Amazon seller central account.
+In this article, we will consider a few things you need to have ticked off your list before you create your Amazon seller account.
+We will then dive into a simple step-by-step guide to help you set up your Amazon Seller Central account.

 Here are a few things you need to consider before creating your Amazon seller account:

-The first thing you need to consider before setting up your business on Amazon is the type of business model you want to operate on.
-Picking a business model will depend on a number of factors including the availability of products.
+The first thing you need to consider before setting up your business on Amazon is the type of business model you want to operate.
+Picking a business model will depend on several factors, including the availability of products.

 Here are five business models you can choose from (as noted above, there are variations or others that may be more attractive to you):